Mary Lou Williams (album): Background

+In 1962, she wrote "St. Martin de Porres" in preparation of the feast day for Martin de Porres's sainthood.
+This would become the basis for the compilation work to follow.
+The record primarily features original works by Williams with covers of previous works to expand her developing idiom of sacred jazz.

 Reception and legacy

 The album was listed at #140 in Pitchfork's Top 200 Greatest Albums of the 1960s, with critic Seth Colter Walls describing it as 'visionary'.
 AllMusic singled out Williams' piano solos as a highlight of the album.